pivotal/docs-tap/vscode-extension/usage-getting-started.md

----
-title: Using Tanzu Dev Tools to get started
-subtitle: Using Tanzu Dev Tools to get started
+# Using Tanzu Dev Tools to get started
-weight: 2
----

 This topic explains how to use the VMware Tanzu Developer Tools for Visual Studio Code.
 For a more detailed step-by-step walk-through, see [Getting Started instructions](../getting-started.md).

-# Usage - get started

 ## <a id='snippets'></a>Get set up with snippets